 - Extra Firm Tofu - Whenever I am cooking with tofu I always use the extra firm variety (the one that comes wrapped in plastic, not in a plastic container).
 If you're running into the problem of your tofu falling apart when you're cooking with it, this could be why.
 I also recommend pressing your tofu to get rid of any excess water.

 - Smoked Paprika - Smoked Paprika is one of my favorite spices to cook with in any recipe.
 It has a strong smokey and savory flavor that goes well with so many recipes.
-If you're looking for one spice to add to your plant based protein to achieve a better flavor, I recommend using smoked paprika.
+If you're looking for one spice to add to your plant-based protein to achieve a better flavor, I recommend using smoked paprika.

-- Garlic Powder - Another great spice for flavoring plant based protein is garlic powder.
+- Garlic Powder - Another great spice for flavoring plant-based protein is garlic powder.
 It goes well with everything, and a little goes a long way.

 For The Creamy Sriracha Dressing:

 - Raw Cashew Butter - Makes up the creaminess of this dressing.
 I love using Wilderness Poets SPiN Cashew Milk and Cream Concentrate.
 It has the perfect smooth and creamy texture to use in dressings.
+You can use my code: "NATURALVEGAN" for $10 off!

 - Sriracha - You can use regular, or extra hot sriracha for this dressing.
 I love True Made Foods sriracha, because it is free of refined sugars, and it contains added vegetables.
 The best part is it tastes the exact same as traditional sriracha.